Elegant-corgi/Clear-Bill/mgr/webui/README.md

 # Clear Bill Web UI

-This frontend keeps the `mgr/webui` location from `lxopeasier`, but the implementation is intentionally modernized:
+This frontend lives in `mgr/webui` and is built with a modern stack:

 - React 18
 - Vite